 If you or your agent are aware of recent sales that could be considered in the report, provide them to your appraiser.
 Search public records for homes with a final sale price close to what you asked for your home.
 You can present this list to the appraiser when they arrive at the property.

 Home Appraisal Tips For Refinancers

-When you’re refinancing, you want to get the highest appraisal value possible.
-A low appraisal value could keep you from refinancing, but a high appraisal value means more equity for you – which could mean more cash out or better loan terms.
+When you’re refinancing, you’ll want to get the highest appraisal value possible.
+A low appraisal value could keep you from refinancing, but a high appraisal value means more home equity is available to you – which could result in more cash out or better loan terms.

-Get An Outside Opinion
+1. Get An Outside Opinion

-List Upgrades And Improvements
+3. List Upgrades And Improvements

 Upgrades and improvements can increase your property’s value, but the work you’ve done may not always be obvious.
 Did you get a new air conditioner?
 Replace the windows?
 Add new landscaping?
 Provide your appraiser with a list of upgrades you’ve made so they can consider these items in their report.